-The preliminary voting results will be announced at the annual meeting, and we will publish final results in a Current Report on Form 8-K within four business days of the annual meeting.
+The preliminary voting results will be announced at the Annual Meeting, and we will publish final results in a Current Report on Form 8-K within four business days of the Annual Meeting.

-How are Proxies Solicited for the Annual Meeting?
+How are Proxies Solicited and Who Will Bear the Cost of Soliciting Proxies for the Annual Meeting?

-The Company is soliciting proxies for the annual meeting.
+The Company is soliciting proxies for the Annual Meeting.
 We will pay all the costs of soliciting these proxies.
 Our directors and employees may solicit proxies in person or by telephone or email.
 We will pay these employees and directors no additional compensation for these services.
 We will ask banks, brokers and other institutions, nominees and fiduciaries to forward these proxy materials to their principals and to obtain authority to execute proxies.
 We will then reimburse them for their expenses.